 Edinburg is a larger medium-sized city located in the state of Texas.
 With a population of 84,497 people and 17 constituent neighborhoods, Edinburg is the 43rd largest community in Texas.

-Edinburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Edinburg is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Edinburg who work in office and administrative support (15.45%), teaching (13.31%), and sales jobs (11.88%).
+Unlike some cities, Edinburg isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Edinburg are a mix of both white- and blue-collar jobs.
+Overall, Edinburg is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Edinburg who work in office and administrative support (14.81%), teaching (13.32%), and sales jobs (10.62%).

+Edinburg is an extremely ethnically-diverse city.
 The people who call Edinburg home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Edinburg, accounting for 87.73% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Edinburg residents report their race to be White, followed by Asian.
-Edinburg also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 88.16% of the city’s residents.
-Important ancestries of people in Edinburg include Irish, Italian, English, and French .
+Important ancestries of people in Edinburg include Irish, English, French , and Italian.

 The most common language spoken in Edinburg is Spanish.
 Other important languages spoken here include English and Tagalog.